Chih-Che-Fang/MyBookStore2/docs/design.md

 ## Automatic Multiple Server Deployment
 ### Pre-created AMI image
-We already create a Amazon Linux2 AMI image with Docker installed and made it public to access, later we can create new EC2 instances from the image, it provides us a machine that is able to compile the code and run the system
+We already create a Amazon Linux2 AMI image with Docker installed and made it public to access, later we can create new EC2 instances from the image, it provides us a machine that is able to build and run docker image

 ### Dynamic creation of key pair
 We will create a key pair in AWS account for latter access of EC2 instances